peteryuX/peteryuX/README.md

 ### Hi~ I'm Peter! 👋

 I am a software engineer specializing in machine learning, with a strong passion for developing machine learning models for production.
-Currently, I have several years of experience working with the HTC VIVE team, where I have primarily focused on developing computer vision applications for AR / XR / VR devices using machine learning and deep learning techniques for visual understanding.
+Currently, I have several years of experience working with the Google XR and HTC VIVE team, where I have primarily focused on developing computer vision applications for AR / XR / VR devices using machine learning and deep learning techniques for visual understanding.

 In my previous role, I served as a data scientist at Garena (Sea Group) for over a year.
 My primary focus there was on building a recommendation system for the BOOYAH!
 LIVE platform.
 Subsequently, I joined Dcard as an ML Engineer, where my main responsibility was to develop a post recommendation system that aimed to improve the user experience on the platform.